What Is Joint Legal Custody?

 Joint physical custody, on the other hand, refers to quantities of time children spend with each parent.

 Are you considering a joint custody agreement?
 Get the information you need to make the best decisions for your child or children.
-Schedule a consultation with family law attorney Carmel W. Sanders by calling 478-207-5100 or sending an email inquiry.
+Schedule a consultation with family law attorney Sanders Law, P.C. by calling 478-207-5100 or sending an email inquiry.